White Supremacist Ideas Have Historical Roots In U.S. Christianity

 "If you want to get in a fight with the one that started separation of the races, then you come face to face with your God," he declared.
 "The difference in color, the difference in our body, our minds, our life, our mission upon the face of this earth, is God given."

-"I asked her about that once," Dupont recalls, "and she said, 'I just don't believe Blacks should be treated the same as whites.'"
-Dupont, now a historian at Eastern Kentucky University, says the experience with her grandmother spurred her to focus her research on the racial views of southern white evangelicals.
-"I wanted to understand what seemed like a central riddle about the South," she says.
+"I asked her about that once," Dupont recalled, "and she said, 'I just don't believe Blacks should be treated the same as whites.' " Dupont, now a historian at Eastern Kentucky University, said the experience with her grandmother spurred her to focus her research on the racial views of Southern white evangelicals.
+"I wanted to understand what seemed like a central riddle about the South," she said.
 "The part of the country that was the most fervent about religious faith was also the one that practiced white supremacy most enthusiastically."
-It was the same question that bothered Alan Cross as a young pastor in Montgomery.
+It was the same question that bothered Cross as a young pastor in Montgomery.

 Slavery and the Bible